Charles N. Brumm: Congressional service

-After the war Brumm resumed the study of law, and was admitted to the bar in 1871.
-He was an unsuccessful candidate for election in 1878.
+After the war, Brumm resumed the study of law and was admitted to the bar in 1871.
+However, he was an unsuccessful candidate for election in 1878.

 Brumm was elected as a Greenbacker to the Forty-seventh and Forty-eighth Congresses and as a Republican to the Forty-ninth and Fiftieth Congresses.
 He was an unsuccessful candidate for reelection in 1888.
 He was a delegate to the 1884 Republican National Convention.

 Brumm was elected as a Republican to the 54th and 55th Congresses and served as chairman of the United States House Committee on Claims during these years.
 He was an unsuccessful candidate for renomination in 1898.

 Brumm was again elected to the 59th Congress to fill the vacancy caused by the death of George R. Patterson.
 He was reelected to the 60th Congress and served until 1909 when he resigned, having been elected judge of the Schuylkill County Court of Common Pleas.
 He served as Chairman of the United States House Committee on Mileage during the Sixtieth Congress.

 He served as judge until his death at Minersville, Pennsylvania.